-"Miss, please…" Thankfully, the woman took the girl and brought her over to where a knot of children clad in the blue shirts of St Agnes' Orphanage.
+"Miss, please…" Thankfully, the woman took the girl and brought her over to where a knot of children clad in the blue shirts of St Agnes' Orphanage waited patiently.

-It had come to time, Martin watched as the engineer made his routine checks.
+It had come to this, Martin watched as the engineer made his routine checks.
 The last train out.
-A sliver of hope for those selected for evacuation.
+A silver of hope for those selected for evacuation.
 As for those who remain…

 Children torn from their families and sent halfway across the country to the unfamiliar homes in the countryside.
 Martin hated the tears and lost looks of the little passengers.
 Children, teachers, expectant mothers and those with young children were to be sent out to the safer parts of the country.
 There were also those who chose to leave.
 Whole families, families sending their children away to faraway relations…